Changissnz/selfinterest/README.md

 there is typically a pronounced degree of support for the legacy in battling the issues.
 A victory achieved by alien or unfair means is always assumed, to some extent, to be received with contempt from the originals that have lost in the new game.
 Perhaps the idea of a world definition-less, by default, with respect to some matters is the closest thing self-interest can take as truth.
+This could mean assuming nothing about another without personal experience, believing that there is no political or cultural structure at play that demands cooperation from the individual, and ultimately, not falling into the behaviorial trap of relying on generalities, first and foremost, to act in the way of specifics (bottom-up instead of top-down).